vEnhance/web.evanchen.cc/input/faq-rules.md

   prevent blatant abuse from copyright holders.
-  So if you quote a past USAMO problem on your public blog before presenting your own solution, you probably don't have to worry about getting sued for that.<br />
+  So if you quote a past USAMO problem on your public blog before presenting your own solution, you probably don't have to worry about getting sued for that.

   In the United States these are called
   ["fair use"](https://en.wikipedia.org/wiki/Fair_use); other nations have ["fair dealing"](https://en.wikipedia.org/wiki/Fair_dealing).